 Head over to our Super Bowl headquarters for more Super Bowl recipes and party tips and tricks.
 And check out what fellow Chowhounds are making for the Big Game.

-Note: This post was originally published on March 7, 2011 and was updated on January 18, 2019 with new links, images, and text.
+Note: This post was originally published in 2011 and has been updated with new links, images, and text.